AndrewstheBuilder/Leet-Code-Intuitions/Graph.md

 '''
 Here is the solution
 This is a tricky problem.
 I did not know that I should not process a char until its inorder has run down to 0. when inorder is 0 add it to the queue and process its children. makes sense.
+Also the in_order data structure + logic helps detect cycles.
+We will not get to all the chars if there is a cycle. if a char is a part of a cycle it will have a in_order > 0 and it will not reach zero.
+I am not sure how to get to this intuitively.
+Now, a cycle is like a traffic jam: if Ship F waits for Ship T (f → t), but Ship T waits for Ship F (t → f), neither can move—they’re stuck in a loop.
+Their in_degree never hits zero because each depends on the other.
+In graph terms, a cycle means some nodes (characters) can’t be processed, so we don’t visit all the characters in the topological sort.
 '''
 class Solution:
     def alienOrder(self, words: List[str]) -> str: